Regenerative design: Conservation vs. preservation

 Regenerative design places more importance on conservation and biodiversity rather than on preservation.
 It is recognized in regenerative design that humans are a part of natural ecosystems.
 To exclude people is to create dense areas that destroy pockets of existing ecosystems while preserving pockets of ecosystems without allowing them to change naturally over time.

 Regenerative design frameworks

 There are a few regenerative design frameworks that have been developed in recent years.
 Unlike many green building rating systems, these frameworks are not prescriptive checklists.
 Instead they are conceptual and meant to guide dialogue throughout the design process.
 They should not be used exclusively rather in conjunction with existing green building rating systems such as LEED, BREEAM or Living Building Challenge.

-Living Building Challenge

-The Living Building Challenge is an international sustainable building certification program launched in 2006 by the non-profit International Living Future Institute.
-It is described by the Institute as a philosophy, advocacy tool and certification program that promotes the most advanced measurement of sustainability in the built environment.
-It can be applied to development at all scales, from buildings—both in new constructions and renovations—to infrastructure, landscapes, neighborhoods and communities, and differs from other green certification schemes such as LEED or BREEAM).
-It was created by Jason F. McLennan and Bob Berkebile, of BNIM.
-McLennan brought the program to Cascadia when he became its CEO in 2006.
-The International Living Building Institute was founded by McLennan and Cascadia in May 2009 to oversee the Living Building Challenge and its auxiliary programs and later renamed the International Living Future Institute.

-The intention of the Living Building Challenge is to encourage the creation of a regenerative built environment.
-The challenge is an attempt to raise the bar for building standards from doing less harm to contributing positively to the environment.
-It "acts to rapidly diminish the gap between current limits and the end-game positive solutions we seek" by pushing architects, contractors, and building owners out of their comfort zones.

-SPeAR

-Sustainable Project Appraisal Routine (SPeAR) is a decision-making tool developed by software and sustainability experts at Arup.
-The framework incorporates key categories including transportation, biodiversity, culture, employment and skills.

 REGEN

 The regenerative design framework REGEN was proposed by Berkebile Nelson Immenschuh McDowell (BNIM), a US architectural firm, for the US Green Building Council (USGBC).
 The tool was intended to be a web-based, data-rich framework to guide dialogue between professionals in the design and development process as well as "address the gap in information and integration of information."
 The framework has three components: